font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-aws-gke-az-portability.md

 Once the script completes, you are ready to remove the Pac-Man resources from the AWS cluster.

+#### ExternalDNS

+If you used `external-dns` to set up DNS during the tutorial, rest assured that as you continue through this section your DNS will be automatically updated by `external-dns`.

 ### Migrate Pac-Man Resources